 Branduolinės sintezės keliai

-1. Context: Hydrogen fusion in stellar cores
+1. Context: Hydrogen Synthesis in Stellar Cores

 • Mass → Energy: A small fraction of mass is converted into energy (E=mc2), which is released as photons, neutrinos, and thermal motion.